wonderob/homeassistant-custom-icons/README.md

 #### Using HACS

 This method is only available if you forked this repository, or if you copied its content to another Github **public** repository.

-We recommend installing Custom brand icons card via [Home Assistant Community Store](https://hacs.xyz)
+1. Commit the generated `custom-icons.js` file to your repository main branch

-1. Make sure HACS is installed.
+2. Make sure HACS is installed.
-2. Go to HACS > Frontend > Three dots > Custom repositories.
+3. Go to HACS > Frontend > Three dots > Custom repositories.
-3. Add your Github repository URL as a custom repository (category: lovelace).
+4. Add your Github repository URL as a custom repository (category: lovelace).
-4. Install "My Custom Icons" that appeared in your Interface tab.
+5. Install "My Custom Icons" that appeared in your Interface tab.
 You can customize the name by editing `hacs.json`.

 After installing through HACS:
 1. Add the following lines to your `configuration.yaml`: